dansileshi/dansileshi/README.md

 ---

-I have technical experience and interest in:
+I have technical/research experience and interest in:
 - Deep Learning
 - Machine Learning
 - Computer Vision